Tyler-Laudenslager/Mysteries-of-Galoo/README.md

 character.py module is the character class file to create every character in the game.

-game.py module imports all the module from above.
+game.py module is the story

+map.py is the main game PLAY THIS FILE FIRST!!!!!!